spinnytea/modern_webdev/README.md

 1. write sample project, document which packages are for which parts
 1. test debugger for chrome
 1. test debugger for phantomjs
+1. remove .eslint globals
+1. configPlugins should be once and global

 What's in the project